rwqfsfasxc100/Delta-V-Modding-Repos/README.md

 Derelict Delights - adds the 14 vanilla ships without a derelict form to the derelict pool - https://github.com/rwqfsfasxc100/Derelict-Delights

+RGB Laser - changes all lasers to have their beams cycle through colours when being used - https://github.com/1-WT-1/RGB-Lasers/releases/latest

 ## TOOLS:
 Vein Finder Tool - part of the Map the Rings Initiative, a tool that lets you see the varying ore densities on any part of the ring map on a given seed - https://github.com/uniqueuser-name/DV-shenanigans